isomerpages/govtech-jagathestack/_2020/06-contact.md

 ## Contact Us

-Please refer to this website for the latest update on the competition.
+Please refer to this website for latest updates on the competition.
-A discord channel will be created and shared with the participants subsequently for communication pruposes.
+A discord channel will be created subsequently and shared with participants for communication purposes.